Qiang-Zou/GPULatticeSlicer/README.md

 - Latest Release: 2022.12

 ## !important
-The source code is a GPU version of the implicit slicing method for modeling and fabricating highly complex lattice structures, presented in [1,2].
+The source code is a GPU-based parallel implicit slicer for modeling and fabricating highly complex lattice structures, built on top of the idea presented in [1,2].
 It can be compiled with QT 5.10+MSVC 14.0, and run on the operating system Windows 10.

 1.Copyright
 -----------